WHO WE ARE

 Targets health and systems broadly at the regional level

-The Quadruple Aim framework is the compass to optimize health and health care.
+The Triple Aim framework is the compass to optimize health and health care.
 MiHIA’s regional approach is based on a core belief that solutions to national problems – like healthcare – can be found and designed at local levels.

 MiHIA’s Health Dashboard 4.0